Logical Characterizations of GNNs with Mean Aggregation: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) are a family of deep-learning architectures that act directly on graphs, removing the need for prior serialization or hand-crafted encodings and thereby preserving isomorphism invariance \cite{Scarselli2009,Wu2021,Zhou2020}.
+Graph neural networks (GNNs) are a family of deep-learning architectures that act directly on graphs, removing the need for prior serialization or encoding, in this way ensuring isomorphism invariance \cite{Scarselli2009,Wu2021,Zhou2020}.
 GNNs have been applied successfully in domains ranging from molecular property prediction and drug discovery \cite{Bongini2021} to fraud detection \cite{Deng2021} and e-commerce recommendation \cite{Wu2022}, traffic forecasting \cite{Jiang2022}, and physics simulation \cite{Shlomi2020}.
-Numerous GNN variants exist, all sharing central features such as message passing and the iterative update of vertex embeddings.
-They differ, for instance, in their aggregation and activation functions and in the number of message-passing iterations they perform.
-A foundational question is which node-level (or graph-level) properties a given GNN architecture can represent, independently of how efficiently those properties can be learned in practice.
+Numerous GNN variants exist, all sharing central features such as message passing and the iterative update of vertex embeddings, and an important foundational question is which properties a given GNN architecture can represent.
 Beginning with \citet{Barcelo2020} and \citet{DBLP:conf/lics/Grohe21}, an expanding body of work has addressed this question by associating the expressive power of GNNs with that of various logical formalisms.
-Such characterizations may be used to guide the choice of GNN models for a specific application and to reveal potential gaps between a model’s representational capacity and the task’s requirements.
+Such logical characterizations may be used to guide the choice of a GNN model for a specific task at hand and to reveal potential gaps between a model’s representational capacity and the task’s requirements.